-These are like personal loans but require a third party to agree.
+As Quidable says; these are like personal loans but require a third party to agree.
 This is usually a family member or friend who will ensure the loan is repaid.
 If you don’t keep up with your repayments, the guarantor will then be liable and chased for the additional debt.
 For some people with bad credit history, this is often the only way they can borrow a larger loan.

 Things to remember

 The main purpose of a ‘bad credit’ loan is to give you access to funds without worrying about your credit ratings.
 However, there are some additional perks: